 - St. Matthew's University

-International medical students that attend medical schools not on the approved list must have their medical schools contact the Florida Commission for Independent Education to apply for approval.
+International medical students interested in our Florida rotations who attend medical schools not on the approved list must have their medical schools contact the Florida Commission for Independent Education to apply for approval.

 If your vaccinations are not up to date when you apply, your application will still be processed.
 However, the required immunization documentation must be submitted before you arrive for your clerkship.